 Creating your own Memorial Tribute

-With cremation becoming more popular these days, it is opening up more options for the family to hold their own memorial service or ash scattering ceremony.
-If you wish to save costs on the overall expense of a funeral, arranging your own DIY memorial service can certainly help.
+With cremation becoming more popular, families are now able to hold their own memorial service or ash scattering ceremony.
+If you wish to save money on the overall expense of a funeral, arranging your own DIY memorial service can certainly help.

 Visit our Complete Guide to Memorialization and Cremation Tribute Ideas to learn all about Memorial Tributes, and how to create your own affordable Memorial.

-A cremation with service from a funeral home can cost you anything upwards of around $2,000 An alternative is to arrange for a simple direct cremation, which should cost around $800-$1000, and then conduct your own memorial service.
+A cremation with service from a funeral home can cost upwards of $2,000.
+An alternative is to arrange for a simple direct cremation, which should cost around $800-$1000, and then conduct your own memorial service.

-You can make your own ‘Memory Board’ or slideshow, make your own guest book/board for guests to leave a memorial tribute in.
-Whether you decide to offer food and drink and go for a party-style send-off, or just gather together quietly to pay last respects, YOU are completely in control.
+You can make your own ‘Memory Board’ or slideshow, or make your own guest book/board for guests to leave a memorial tribute in.
+Whether you decide to offer food and drink and go for a party-style send-off or just gather together quietly to pay last respects, you are completely in control.

-There are so many wonderful ideas of how you can personalize a memorial, and if you do it yourself, then it truly IS personal.
+There are so many wonderful ideas for personalizing a memorial, and if you do it yourself, then it truly IS personal.

 INEXPENSIVE IDEAS FOR A PERSONALIZED MEMORIAL: